coderigo/coderigo.github.com/_posts/2014-08-05-getting-started-with-protractor-for-angularjs-e2e-testing.md

 !['Protractor to browser interaction.'](/img/posts/getting-started-with-protractor-for-angularjs-e2e-testing/protractor-basic-setup.png "Protractor to browser interaction.")

-There is an optional Selenium server between your test and browser's WebDrivers in case one wants to run tests against remote selenium servers.
-It's worth noting is that if one runs WebDriver on one's own machine it may use the locally installed browser versions without needing to run the Selenium server (see [here](http://www.seleniumhq.org/docs/03_webdriver.jsp#webdriver-and-the-selenium-server)).
+There is an optional Selenium server between your test and browsers' WebDrivers in case one wants to run tests against remote selenium servers.
+It's worth noting that if one runs WebDriver on one's own machine it may use the locally installed browser versions without needing to run the Selenium server (see [here](http://www.seleniumhq.org/docs/03_webdriver.jsp#webdriver-and-the-selenium-server)).
 However, even when running exclusively local protractor seems to only allow one to do away with the standalone Selenium server when running tests against Chrome (see [here](https://github.com/angular/protractor/blob/master/docs/server-setup.md)).
 I'm not sure I understand why.

 In the illustration above, notice how one still requires one's application to be served somewhere.
 This is obvious to me now but my thick brain assumed protractor would spin up my web app for me so I didn't need to do this.
 Of course, that's dumb but I'm mentioning it so you don't waste 10 minutes scratching your head about this and remember to first make sure your app is served and accessible on some URL.

-This gives a brief enough overview I hope to make sense of any errors you may come across.
+This brief overview I hope is enough to make sense of any errors you may come across.
 During my research I made some interesting discoveries about Selenium but exclude them here in favour of focus.

 ## Installation